 Maintaining connections to friends and family will help you find balance between your personal and professional lives.
 It will also help your relationships grow and endure.

 According to the National Alliance on Mental Illness (NAMI), roughly 20% of Americans each year experience a mental health illness.
 This means if you’re struggling with depression, loneliness, anxiety or stress, you’re not alone.

-Nurses often work in high-stress and difficult environments, so it’s important to be aware of how these can have negative effects on your mental health.
+Nurses often work in high-stress and difficult environments, so it’s important to recognize how they can negatively affect your mental health.

-With that in mind, one form of self-care for nurses includes seeking out a counselor or therapist when needed.
-There are many types of therapy available, and all of them are geared toward helping you develop better ways to cope with stress.
+With that in mind, one form of self-care for nurses is seeking out a counselor or therapist.
+There are many types of therapy available, and all are geared toward helping you develop better ways to cope with stress.

 Read another blog on How to Succeed in Graduate School.

-Learn more about Texas Woman's online MS-FNP program.
+Learn more about Texas Woman's online MSN-FNP program.